tanvirch0750/Lux-Attire/README.md

 ### 10. Optional Features Implemented

-- **Server Actions**: Used for posting product reviews and other server-side actions for improved performance.
 - **Email Notifications**: Order confirmation emails are automatically sent to users upon successful checkout.
 - **Order Status Tracking**: Users can track the status of their orders through a simple order tracking system.